 Technical information about the delivery

-The new tissue machine will have a width of 2.8 m and a design speed of 2,200 m/min.
-It will add 30,000 tons tissue paper per year to Papel San Francisco's current production of toilet tissue, kitchen towels and napkins.
+The new tissue machine line will have a width of 2.8 m and a design speed of 2,000 m/min.
+It will add 30,000 tons tissue paper per year to Faderco's current production of tissue products.